Zheyu-Wen/zheyuwen/_pages/about.md

 ## Education
 - Ph.D. in Computational Science Engineer, The University of Texas at Austin, 2026 (expected)
 - M.S. in Electrical and Computer Engineer, University of Michigan, Ann Arbor, 2021
-- B.S. in Communications Engineer, University of Electronic Science and Technology of China, 2019
+- B.S. in Electrical Engineer, University of Electronic Science and Technology of China, 2019

 ## Internship
 - Software Engineer intern (Ph.D.
 Machine Learning) at Meta, 2025